Jamesbond-787/researchmath-learn/README.md

 4. Right-click Visibility and set Port Visibility to Public.

 > [!NOTE]
-> We are committed to making Interstellar easy and personalized however, as of now we need your support in making it ad-free.
-Consider keeping ads so Interstellar can run freely or contribute by being a supporter.
+> We are committed to making Research easy and personalized however, as of now we need your support in making it ad-free.
+Consider keeping ads so research can run freely or contribute by being a supporter.

 ## Report Issues